 You can’t always control your environment and who you are surrounded with.
 However, if your environment seems to be ‘killing you softly’, it’s probably time you learn how to kill the negativity before it kills you.

-1) Focus on positive things
+Focus on positive things

 For example, if you’re having to deal with negative people at work you could use your lunch break to recharge and do the following:

-- Listen to your favourite or uplifting music
+- Listen to uplifting music

-2) Disengage yourself from conflict
+Disengage yourself from conflict

 Have you ever been around those people who always seem to attract drama wherever they are?
 And just because you happen to be around them their drama now becomes your drama?
 And have you stopped talking to some people in your circle just because they had an issue with them?

 Exactly.
-Those are the kind of people you need to keep at an arm’s length if you want to have a positive and drama free life.
+Those are the kind of people you need to keep at an arm’s length if you want to have a positive and drama-free life.

 Set your boundaries